 Why did you decide to work abroad?

-I had been lecturing in Griffith College Cork and Dublin, on the LLB and LLM programmes at the time in 2013, and I had heard about Al-Haq in the occupied Palestine, through my counterparts at the Irish Centre for Human Rights.
-I was interested to take a six-month internship, researching at Al-Haq, with the hope that, with my experience lecturing and my PhD on occupation law, I might be able to contribute and be of some benefit.
+I had been lecturing at Griffith College Cork and Dublin, on the LLB and LLM programmes at the time in 2013, and I had heard about Al-Haq in the occupied Palestine, through my counterparts at the Irish Centre for Human Rights.
+I was interested to take a six-month internship, researching at Al-Haq, with the hope that, with my experience lecturing and my PhD in occupation law, I might be able to contribute and be of some benefit.
 I had not originally planned on engaging for this length of time.
 However, when I experienced living in Palestine, it was textbook.
 It reminded me of the German occupations during World War II, that I had studied; the blueprint for demographic engineering, ethnic cleansing and racial supremacy came right out Raphael Lempkin’s Axis Rule in Occupied Europe: Laws of Occupation, Analysis of Government, Proposals for Redress (1944).
 Understanding what is really happening in Palestine, the severity of the crimes, the systematic erasure of the Palestinian people, and the ongoing settler-colonisation is the impetus for my work at Al-Haq.

 What drives you to do what you do?

 I am always driven by achieving justice, liberty and peace through constitutional means, through the rule of law.
-Living in a ‘conflict’ affected area, the reality is that acts of aggression really are “crimes against peace” – the crime prosecuted at Nuremberg.
-Israel’s widespread and systematic violence against the Palestinian people, including the daily violence carried out by the Israeli occupying forces against Palestinians, such as shelling, shooting, stun grenades, killings, house demolitions, nightly raids, arrests, and administrative detentions, and the brutality of settler attacks on Palestinian families, is the reason why ‘peace’ is disturbed.
-The generational harm of the gross injustice of impunity for these crimes against humanity, carries with it the unbearable suffering of the Palestinian people.
+Living in a ‘conflict’-affected area, the reality is that acts of aggression really are “crimes against peace” – the crime prosecuted at Nuremberg.
+Israel’s widespread and systematic violence against the Palestinian people, including the daily violence carried out by the Israeli occupying forces against Palestinians, such as shelling, shooting, stun grenades, killings, house demolitions, nightly raids, arrests, and administrative detentions, and the brutality of settler attacks on Palestinian families is the reason why ‘peace’ is disturbed.
+The generational harm of the gross injustice of impunity for these crimes against humanity carries with it the unbearable suffering of the Palestinian people.
 This disturbs my peace, as it should disturb all our peace, and propel Third States to take action, to bring the illegal situation to an end.
 This is my constant driver to continue working as I do, for a free, independent Palestine, liberated from the shackles of Israel’s brutal settler-colonial apartheid regime.

 What sort of an impact would you like to make?